-James leads our national transportation team, strategically advising developers, planning consultancies, architects, authorities and end users to help them achieve planning consent for a wide variety of schemes and deliver growth across the UK.
+James leads our transport planning and Mobility Analytics team, strategically advising developers, planning consultancies, architects, local authorities and end users to help them achieve planning consent and deliver growth supported by sustainable means of transport.

 He regularly speaks alongside planning, property and legal consultancies about the future of transport and movement, its impact on placemaking and the accessibility of development sites.
-James also currently sits on the Highways England (HE) national liaison panel for the development industry and has played a key role in shaping HE’s new development control policy.
+James also currently sits on the National Highways (NH) national liaison panel for the development industry and has played a key role in shaping NH’s new development control policy.
 He also advised the Chartered Institution of Highways and Transportation on its response to Government regarding recent changes to the planning system.

-With a reputation for both innovation and meticulous research into the transport planning implications of new developments, James is regularly in demand for Expert Witness work at Inquiry and other forms of appeal on high-profile projects, for example the successful consent for the Route 39 Academy in Devon.
+With a reputation for both innovation and meticulous research into the transport planning implications of new developments, James is regularly in demand for Expert Witness work at Inquiry and other forms of appeal on high-profile projects.